USS O-5: Service history

 During the final months of World War I, O-5 operated along the Atlantic coast and patrolled from Cape Cod, in Massachusetts, to Key West, in Florida.

 On 6 October 1918, O-5 was at the Brooklyn Navy Yard, when Lieutenant (Junior Grade) William J. Sharkey, noticed that the submarine's batteries were giving off toxic gas.
-Sharkey informed his commanding officer, Lieutenant Commander George Tever, and the two went forward in the submarine to investigate.
-The batteries then exploded killing LTJG Sharkey, and fatally injuring LCDR Trevor.
+Sharkey informed his commanding officer, Lieutenant Commander George Trever, and the two went forward in the submarine to investigate.
+The batteries then exploded killing LTJG Sharkey, and fatally injuring LCDR Trever.
 LTJG Sharkey was posthumously awarded the Navy Cross.

 O-5 departed Newport, Rhode Island, on 3 November 1918 with a 20-submarine contingent bound for European waters; however, hostilities had ceased before the vessels reached the Azores.

 After the Armistice with Germany, O-5 operated from the Submarine School, at New London, Connecticut, until 1923.

 When the US Navy adopted its hull classification system on 17 July 1920, she received the hull number SS-66.